Obarads/obarads.github.io/data/Unsupervised Point Cloud Object Co-segmentation by Co-contrastive Learning and Mutual Attention Sampling.md

 As related works, this paper introduced shape co-segmentation.
 The differences between object co-segmentation and shape co-segmentation are as follows.
 - > First, the tasks differ.
 Shape co-segmentation decomposes objects into universal parts, while object co-segmentation distinguishes common objects from the back-ground.
-- > Second, shape co-segmentation aims to find structural correspondences across shapes of the same category, such as arm-rests of chairs.
+- > Second, shape co-segmentation aims to find structural correspondences across shapes of the same category, such as armrests of chairs.
 - > Third, many shape co-segmentation methods rely on online manual annotation [11] or additional datasets [53].